 Selecting Autism-Friendly Activities for the Day

 When planning the day’s events, think about what your child likes and how they handle different senses.
 To keep away from sensory overload, choose places that are not too loud or busy.
 Doing things like playing with textures or making art can help them feel calm.
-It’s also good to include stuff they know and love because it makes them feel safe.

 Going outside for a walk in nature or having a picnic that doesn’t bother their senses is another awesome idea.
 Picking activities friendly to kids with autism will make sure your child has fun and stays comfy during the 4th of July celebrations.
 Always put how your child feels first as you go through the day.